 The range of activities is enormous and there’s something, or more than something, to appeal to everyone, from outdoor challenges to learning new skills, international travel to getting involved in community action projects.
 And whether abseiling and canoeing or having your say on how we operate, one thing is certain; you will make a lot of friends and have lots of fun.

-Rainbows are led by Julie Cross on Thursdays and are for girls from 5-7 yrs.
+Rainbows are led by Rachel Simpson on Thursdays and are for girls from 5-7 yrs.